jewelsofthought/neshama/site/posts/external/process_philosophy.md

 The conditions of spatio-temporal existence, the kinds of dynamic entities, the relationship between mind and world, and the realization of values in action are all under discussion.
 The wide range of approaches to the subject share the guiding idea that natural existence consists in modes of becoming and types of occurrences.

-‘**Processists**’ agree that the world is an assembly of physical, organic, social, and cognitive processes that interact at and across levels of dynamic organization.\_
+'**Processists**' agree that the world is an assembly of physical, organic, social, and cognitive processes that interact at and across levels of dynamic organization.\_

 ## Substance Metaphysics

 > _Process philosophy opposes substance metaphysics_

 **_Substance metaphysics_** has been the dominant research paradigm in the history of Western philosophy since Aristotle.
 Substance metaphysics proceeds from the intuition — first formulated by the pre-Socratic Greek philosopher Parmenides — that being should be thought of as simple, hence as internally undifferentiated and unchangeable.
-Substance metaphysicians recast this intuition as _the claim that the primary units of reality (called “substances”) must be static_ — they must be what they are at any instant in time (_time invariant_).
+Substance metaphysicians recast this intuition as _the claim that the primary units of reality (called "substances") must be static_ — they must be what they are at any instant in time (_time invariant_).
 In contrast to the substance-metaphysical _snapshot view of reality_, with its typical focus on eternalist being and on what there is, process philosophers analyse becoming and what is occurring as well as ways of occurring.

 ## Process Metaphysics